Ariana Grande: 2020–2023: Positions

 Grande's sixth studio album, Positions, was released on October 30, 2020.
+A trap-infused R&B and pop record centered around themes of sexual intimacy and romantic devotion, it was met with generally favorable reviews from critics, who praised Grande's vocal performance.
 It debuted at number one on the Billboard 200 with first-week sales of 174,000 units, becoming Grande's fifth number-one album.
-Her third chart-topping album in two years and three months, it marked the fastest accumulation of three number-oe albums by a woman at that time.
+Her third chart-topping album in two years and three months, it marked the fastest accumulation of three number-one albums by a woman at that time.
 Following its vinyl LPs release in April 2021, Positions achieved the largest vinyl sales week (32,000) by a female artist since MRC Data's inauguration in 1991, at that time.
+Elsewhere, the album reached number one in various countries including Argentina, Canada, Ireland, New Zealand, and the United Kingdom.
 The eponymous lead single was released on October 23.
 It debuted atop the Billboard Hot 100, becoming Grande's fifth chart-topping single and breaking numerous records.
 Grande became the first artist to have five number-one debuts on the Hot 100 and the first to have their first five number-ones debut at the top.
-"Positions" became her third number-one single in 2020 following "Stuck with U" and "Rain on Me", making Grande the first artist since Drake to have three number-one singles in a single calendar year and the first female artist to do so since Rihanna and Katy Perry in 2010.
-It topped the Pop Airplay chart for seven weeks, surpassing "7 Rings" (six weeks) as Grande's longest-running number-one on the chart.
+"Positions" became her third US number-one single in 2020 following "Stuck with U" and "Rain on Me", making Grande the first artist since Drake in 2018 to have three number-one singles in a single calendar year and the first female artist to do so since Rihanna and Katy Perry in 2010.
+She also achieved the feat for the fastest accumulation of three Hot 100 chart-topping debuts (five months and two weeks).
+"Positions" topped the Pop Airplay chart for seven weeks, surpassing "7 Rings" (six weeks) as Grande's longest-running number-one on the chart.
+Debuting at the summit of Billboards Global 200 and Global Excl.
+US charts, it was the first song to simultaneously debut atop both Billboard Global charts; Grande became the first US-born artist to top the Global Excl.
+US survey.
+"Positions" also debuted atop the UK singles chart, extending Grande's record as the female act with the most number-one single debuts (seven).
+Spending six consecutive weeks atop the chart, it tied Grande's own "Thank U, Next" as her longest-running number-one song in the UK.
+Elsewhere, the single topped the charts in multiple countries, including Australia, Canada, Ireland, and New Zealand.